 It must be noted, however, that in nearly all the segmentation studies that we are aware of (e.g., Jusczyk, Houston & Newsome [1999] and the many others that followed), words were either first presented in passages (for segmentation) and then tested in word lists (i.e., in isolation), or were trained in isolation and then tested in passages.
 Only very recently has segmentation been tested using passages at both training and test (requiring segmentation from different sentences in each case), using EEG (Junge, Cutler & Hagoort, 2014) or the central fixation procedure (Schreiner et al., 2016).
 Therefore, the claim that infants are capable of segmenting words has nearly always depended not on ‘matching’ of presentation contexts at training and test but rather on identifying words trained in sentences when tested in isolation, as in our Experiment 1, or vice versa.

-However, we decided to run Experiment 2, in which infants were read the same books as those used in Experiment 1 but were tested with words requiring segmentation rather than with words listed in isolation.
-The task in Experiment 2 involves segmenting words from sentences in which they are embedded medially.
-We embedded the words in the middle of sentences rather than place them sentence-finally, as in the book, because the ability to segment has never been defined in the literature as the ability to recognise a word only when encountered in the same position as that in which it was first heard.
-That is, the long-standing claim regarding segmentation capacity in the literature is not that words trained at the ends of sentences are best recognised at the ends of sentences.
-Indeed, Seidl & Johnson’s (2006) study, which showed that words trained at the ‘edges’ of sentences are more easily segmented than words embedded medially, tested the hypothesis using isolated-word lists at test as we did in Experiment 1.
-In addition, in the classic segmentation studies of Jusczyk and Aslin (1995) and Jusczyk et al. (1999), the passages consisted of six sentences, in only two of which the target words were presented at an edge (none of the sentences began with the target words and only two ended with one).
-For example:

-Your kingdom is in a faraway place.
-The prince used to sail to that kingdom when he came home from school.
-One day he saw a ghost in this old kingdom.
-The kingdom started to worry him.
-So he went to another kingdom.
-Now in the big kingdom he is happy’.

-Other researchers used passages either identical to these or modelled on them (e.g., Singh, Morgan & White, 2004).
+Given the results of Experiment 1, then, the question that arises is how robust the learning of words heard in isolation may be.
+That is, can such words also be recognised when embedded in mid-sentence, a far more difficult task.
+Accordingly, we ran Experiment 2, in which infants were read the same books as in Experiment 1 but were tested with words requiring segmentation rather than with word lists.

 Experiment 2

-Our research question was, what type of presentation mode at the training stage (Isolation or Sentential) will lead to better recognition of words when these are embedded in passages at test?
+Our research question was, what type of presentation mode at the training stage (Isolation or Sentential) will lead to recognition of the trained words when these are embedded in passages at test?
 In other words, which words will be easier to segment from running speech – those encountered in isolation or those encountered in sentences?

 Participants